de-Boer-Lab/Genomic-API-for-Model-Evaluation/docs/source/Predictor_distributor.md

 # Predictor Distributor

 One of the major bottlenecks in large scale model evaluation is the computational time required to make thousands or millions of predictions.
 The creation of massive genomics datasets will continue to increase rapidly and thus to further future proof GAME’s utility we designed Predictor Distributor (PD).
 PD is an optional module that acts as a transparent orchestration layer implementing a scatter-gather design.

 The PD acts as an intermediate module that impersonates a single Predictor server to the Evaluator, receiving one large request.
 It then assumes the role of a client to several, say `N`, independent Predictor worker instances, which are made available by the user to leverage computational resources, e.g. using Slurm on an HPC platform.

+## Scatter Request

-The PD first scatters the workload by dividing sequences and corresponding metadata into `N` smaller batches to be sent to the Predictor worker instances.
-These are dispatched concurrently to the `N` Predictor instances via asynchronous REST API requests.
+- The PD first scatters the workload by dividing sequences and corresponding metadata into `N` smaller batches to be sent to the Predictor worker instances. - These are dispatched concurrently to the `N` Predictor instances via asynchronous REST API requests.

+## Gather Responses

-The PD’s second critical role is stateful reassembly and validation.
-As it gathers the partial responses, it performs a distributed consistency check: verifying that automated task alignments from the Matcher, e.g. `type_actual`, `cell_type_actual`, etc., are consistent across all worker responses.
-If inconsistent, the PD aborts the process and returns an error, preventing the aggregation for biologically invalid and incompatible predictions.
-If consistent, it merges all the sequence-specific predictions, re-sorts the final payload in the order they were requested by the Evaluator, and returns a single, reassembled response.
+- The PD’s second critical role is stateful reassembly and validation.
+- As it gathers the partial responses, it performs a distributed consistency check: verifying that automated task alignments from the Matcher, e.g. `type_actual`, `cell_type_actual`, etc., are consistent across all worker responses.
+- If inconsistent, the PD aborts the process and returns an error, preventing the aggregation for biologically invalid and incompatible predictions.
+- If consistent, it merges all the sequence-specific predictions, re-sorts the final payload in the order they were requested by the Evaluator, and returns a single, reassembled response.

 ## Workflow